Chapter 33 - Reevaluations

 Background Reevaluation and Consultation

-The CEQ regulations specify that a federal agency must prepare a supplemental EIS if there are substantial changes to the project or there are significant new circumstances or information relevant to environmental issues.
-Though the CEQ regulations do not use the term “reevaluation” and are silent on the procedures for doing so, the FHWA NEPA regulations, 23 CFR 771.129, fill that gap and set forth the requirements and a timeframe for written evaluations of EISs and for consultation procedures for all types of NEPA documentation, including Categorical Exclusions, Findings of No Significant Impacts, Draft, Final, and Supplemental Environmental Impact Statements.
+The FHWA NEPA regulations specify that a federal agency must prepare a supplemental Environmental Impact Statement (EIS) if there are substantial changes to the project or there are significant new circumstances or information relevant to environmental issues.
+The FHWA NEPA regulations, 23 CFR 771.129, also set forth the requirements and a timeframe for written evaluations of EISs and for consultation procedures for all types of NEPA documentation, including Categorical Exclusions (CEs), Findings of No Significant Impacts (FONSIs), draft, final, and supplemental EISs.
 The text of the regulation is given below:

 § 23 CFR 771.129 Re-evaluations.

-(a) A written evaluation of the draft EIS shall be prepared by the applicant in cooperation with the Administration if an acceptable final EIS is not submitted to the Administration within 3 years from the date of the draft EIS circulation.
+(a) The applicant must prepare a written evaluation of the draft EIS, in cooperation with the Administration, if an acceptable final EIS is not submitted to the Administration within three years from the date of the draft EIS circulation.
 The purpose of this evaluation is to determine whether or not a supplement to the draft EIS or a new draft EIS is needed.

-(b) A written evaluation of the final EIS will be required before further approvals may be granted if major steps to advance the action (e.g., authority to undertake final design, authority to acquire a significant portion of the right-of-way, or approval of the plans, specifications, and estimates) have not occurred within three years after the approval of the final EIS, final EIS supplement, or the last major Administration approval or grant.
+(b) The applicant must prepare a written evaluation of the final EIS before the Administration may grant further approvals if major steps to advance the action (e.g., authority to undertake final design, authority to acquire a significant portion of the right-of-way, or approval of the plans, specifications and estimates) have not occurred within three years after the approval of the final EIS, final EIS supplement, or the last major Administration approval or grant.

-(c) After approval of the EIS, FONSI, or CE designation, the applicant shall consult with the Administrator prior to requesting any major approvals or grants to establish whether or not the approved environmental document or CE designation remains valid for the requested Administration action.
+(c) After the Administration issues a combined final EIS/ROD [Record of Decision], ROD, FONSI, or CE designation, the applicant must consult with the Administration prior to requesting any major approvals or grants to establish whether or not the approved environmental document or CE designation remains valid for the requested Administration action.
 These consultations will be documented when determined necessary by the Administration.
-[52 FR 32660, Aug.
-28, 1987; 53 FR 11066, Apr.
-5, 1988]

-Historically, the term “reevaluation” has been used generically to refer both to the process and to the document produced under 23 CFR 771.129.
+Historically, the term "reevaluation" has been used generically to refer both to the process and to the document produced under 23 CFR 771.129.
 While most of time the meaning is understood, this mixed use of the term has led to some misunderstandings about which types of NEPA documentation need to be re-assessed and when.
-Consultation applies to all NEPA documentation [23 CFR 771.129(c)], whereas a written evaluation, with its 3 year timeframe, applies only to an EIS [23 CFR 771.129(a) and (b)].
-To document consultation or re-validation of Categorical Exclusions (CEs) and Findings of No Significant Impact (FONSIs), as well as to serve as a written evaluation of an EIS, a NEPA/CEQA Re-validation form has been developed.
-Joint FHWA-CA Division/Caltrans Guidance on Reevaluation/Consultation under NEPA has been prepared to provide consistency and clarity for the reevaluation/consultation process.
+Consultation applies to all NEPA documentation [23 CFR 771.129(c)], whereas a written evaluation, with its 3-year timeframe, applies only to an EIS [23 CFR 771.129(a) and (b)].
+To document consultation or re-validation of CEs and FONSIs, as well as to serve as a written evaluation of an EIS, a NEPA/CEQA Re-validation form has been developed.

 Triggers for Consultation or Reevaluation